 There is a very clear inverse relationship between the number of human beings and the number of the great majority of other creatures that exist on the Earth: the more humans there are, then generally speaking, the less there are of almost all other forms of multicellular life – less non-human mammals, less birds, less fish and crustaceans, less amphibians, less insects, less cetaceans, less reptiles, less marsupials, less trees, less plants in general – except of course those plants that we humans like to eat, less arachnids, less shellfish, less coral, and less diversity of life in general.
 Since this is so obviously and visibly true in all parts of the world where humans have gone forth and multiplied, in many places to a highly irresponsible and unsustainable extent, it is very clear what we humans must do: we must reduce the global human population, since it is this total that is causing so much harm and devastation, not to mention rapid climate changes, that threaten and imperil not only the survival of a great many other species of organisms, but also our own future human survival on the only habitable planet in our solar system.

-Viewed from the more broad perspective of Life on Earth, and not just human life, a human being who chooses not to have any human children will permit all the many other living organisms, which – let us not forget – were also created by God, to go forth and multiply in their turn.
-In other words, these humans’ barrenness will contribute to a greater fecundity of non-human mammals, fish, birds, reptiles, amphibians, cetaceans, insects, shellfish, plants, trees, fungi, and other forms of Life.
-And these many wonderful creatures will not multiply so they can be eaten or used by us selfish humans for our very narrow purposes: they will multiply in order to demonstrate the greatness, variety, and fecundity of God’s Life Project, the Living Masterpiece that is Life on Earth.
+Viewed from the more broad perspective of Life on Earth, and not just human life, a human being who chooses not to have any children will permit all the many other living organisms, which – let us not forget – were also created by God, to go forth and multiply in their turn.
+In other words, these humans’ voluntary barrenness will contribute to a greater fecundity of non-human mammals, fish, birds, reptiles, amphibians, cetaceans, insects, shellfish, plants, trees, fungi, and other life forms.
+And these many wonderful creatures will not multiply so they can be eaten or used by us selfish humans for our very narrow purposes: they will multiply in order to demonstrate the greatness, variety, and fecundity of God’s Life Project, the Living Masterpiece that is terrestrial Life.